 One to remember for summer; just as you might with after-sun, keep your Beard Moisturiser stored in the fridge for an additional and relieving boost of cool Aloe Vera and sharp Menthol for your beard and face.

 Exfoliate once or twice a week for a better beard:

-Face Scrub clears dead skin cells and any lingering dirt will be lifted away from your facial hair follicles - better stimulating the health (and growth) of your beard.
+Facial Scrub clears dead skin cells and any lingering dirt will be lifted away from your facial hair follicles - better stimulating the health (and growth) of your beard.

-Post Shave Your Beard:
+Post-Shave Your Beard:

-While not generally considered a go-to beard care product, Post Shave Balm doesn't just offer the ideal treatment to skin after the passing of a razor.
-If you're the kind of chap who enjoys a beard re-shape using a straight blade for defined lines, try applying Balm to your facial hair as well as the skin underneath.
+While not generally considered a go-to beard care product, Post-Shave Balm doesn't just offer the ideal treatment to skin after the passing of a razor.
+If you're the kind of chap who enjoys a beard re-shape using a straight blade for defined lines, try applying balm to your facial hair as well as the skin underneath.
 The boost of cooling menthol is just as refreshing for your beard while it goes about reducing irritation and re-plumping the skin.

 Use an Afro Comb:

 Beards can grow to be incredibly tough and if you happen to relax on the upkeep, it can get particularly gruelling trying to comb through one.
 Even if your facial hair happens to just be particularly thick, a long-toothed comb is a fantastic tool to dig deep and effectively relieve knots - particularly within the tricky area underneath your chin.